-- V-P-R triangle -- This is in many ways the most common game around.
+V-P-R triangle -- This is in many ways the most common game around, sometimes referred to as the Karpman Drama Triangle.
 Nobody wins, and everybody plays all of the positions, as you can see in the diagram below.
 Learn more about this vicious cycle and how to break it on this page.

 This is natural, and when you look closely at the basic needs described